saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 - .zip
 - .sh
 - .bat
+- .exe

+Generic files could be uploaded and managed **only** through the [File Storage API](/dev/api/storage/).
+Any file which is not recognized as a valid mobile app won't be shown in the [App Management](https://app.saucelabs.com/app-management) section of the SauceLabs web site.

 #### Organization Management Sync

-App Storage utilizes a Organization Management sync feature that enables user permission schemes.
+File Storage utilizes a Organization Management sync feature that enables user permission schemes.
 In other words, a Sauce Labs administrator, whether an organization admin or a team admin, can regulate access to individual application files or specific binary/script files.
 By default, the system shares all uploaded files with the team to which the user belongs.
 As a user, you can only access files shared with the team in which you contribute/participate unless you hold the role of an organization admin; in this case, you have access to all files in your organization.

 To manage access to your organization, navigate to **Account** > **Organization Management**.

 #### Storage API Endpoints

-There are two main contexts/branches for the storage API:

-- One for working with separate application builds (individual builds, application files, etc.)
-- One for working with apps (groups of application builds with the same unique identifier, belonging to the same platform and team)

 For the full list of the available endpoints, see [Storage API](/dev/api/storage/)

-### Using Application Storage with Automated Test Builds
+### Using File Storage with Pre-run Executables

-After successfully uploading your file to application storage, you need to reference the unique app Identifier (file_id) in your test code to retrieve and use your app for automated tests.
+After successfully uploading your file to the file storage, you need to reference the unique file Identifier (file_id) in your test code to retrieve and use your file for automated tests.

-For example, let's assume you've updated a new version of your app using the [/upload](/dev/api/storage/#upload-file-to-app-storage) endpoint.
+For example, let's assume you've updated a new version of your file using the [/upload](/dev/api/storage/#upload-file-to-app-storage) endpoint.
 The JSON response would be something like below:

 ```json
 {